mattermost/docs/source/onboard/cloud-groups.rst

 Configuring the Group
 ---------------------

-AD/LDAP groups that have been linked to Mattermost groups can be configured to add team and channels.
-To configure the group, select **Configure > Group Configuration** and view the group profile which includes the group name.
-This name is automatically mapped from the AD/LDAP group common name attribute and is read only.
+AD/LDAP groups that have been linked to Mattermost groups can be configured to add teams and channels.
+To configure the group, select **Configure > Group Configuration** and view the group profile, which includes the group name.
+This name is automatically mapped from the AD/LDAP group common name attribute and is read-only.

 Adding Default Teams or Channels for the Group
 -----------------------------------------------